-In addition to the standard album, there will be a ‘Deluxe’ double-disc version: the first disc is the same as the standard, the second is a 3D60™ version, which, as the name suggests, allows you to listen in glorious three-dimensional sound.
+In addition to the standard album, there will be a ‘Deluxe’ double-disc version: the first disc is the same as the standard, the second is aversion, which, as the name suggests, allows you to listen in glorious three-dimensional sound.

 3D60™ is a new sound production process developed by Youth, Mike Brady (The Jam’s live sound engineer) and Ian Thompson (musician and multimedia producer).
 You don’t need any special equipment to enjoy 3D60™, by the way; it will sound amazing on any headphones in any format.
-Have a listen.
+Have a.